decred/dcrdex/README.md

 ### Dependencies

 1. [Go >= 1.13](https://golang.org/doc/install)
-2. [Node](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) is used to bundle resources for the browser interface.
+2. [Node 12+](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) is used to bundle resources for the browser interface.

 Assuming you're pointing your client to a testnet DEX server without a TLS certificate from a recognized CA, you'll need to provide the location of a copy of the server's TLS certificate.
-The current solution is to point to the certificate in a JSON configured file.
+The current solution is to point to the certificate in a JSON formatted file mapping URL to file path.

 **~/.dexclient/certs.json**
 ```